flowstateyoga/flowstateyoga/README.md

-## The indomitable of human spirit realise
+## The indomitable will of the human spirit realise

 <!--
 **flowstateyoga/flowstateyoga** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.